IDreamOfClouds/GHD-weather/README.md

 4. Contour map.py was Python code to read NetCDF scalar data (e.g. temp.) and visualise it as a contour map.
 (2018).

-5. Wind barb.py was Python code to read NetCDF vector (e.g wind) data and visualise it barbs.
-(2018)
+5. Wind barb.py was Python code to read NetCDF vector data (e.g wind) and visualise it barbs.
+(2018).